ethanrutt/siemens-game/README.md

 * This will be the main area you launch your Unity Engine from.
-* Once Unity Hub is installed, you'll want to make sure to download Unity Editor Version `2022.3.45f1` which is the version that we have developed ByteCity with
+* Once Unity Hub is installed, you'll want to make sure to download Unity Editor Version `2022.3.45f1` which is the version that we have developed ByteCity with.
-* After this is installed, you'll want to clone this repository
+* After this is installed, you'll want to clone this repository.
-* Using https
+* Using https.
 ```bash
 git clone https://github.com/ethanrutt/siemens-game.git
 ```
-* Using ssh
+* Using ssh.
 ```bash
 git clone git@github.com:ethanrutt/siemens-game.git
 ```
 * Once this is complete, you'll want to
-  * Open up Unity Hub
+  * Open up Unity Hub.
-  * Click `Add` in the top right
+  * Click `Add` in the top right.
-  * Click `add project from disk`
+  * Click `add project from disk`.
-  * Find this repository that you just cloned
+  * Find this repository that you just cloned.
-  * Click add/open
+  * Click add/open.
-  * Finally, click on the new entry in the projects window of unity hub which should say `siemens-game`
+  * Finally, click on the new entry in the projects window of unity hub which should say `siemens-game`.
   * The first time you open up Unity, it will need to read all of the packages we have installed from the `Packages/manifest.json` and `Packages/package-lock.json`, as well as compile all of our scripts.